sta199-fa20-002/website/content/help/index.md

 ## Getting help in the course

-We expect everyone will have questions at some point in the semseter, so we enourage you to use the following resources for help:
+We expect everyone will have questions at some point in the semester, so we encourage you to use the following resources for help:

 ## Ask questions during lectures and lab